lesca/lemoe/backups/README.md

 The base images are used to restore a distribution quickly.

 You should put the base image in this folder.
-Supported based image names are like these:
+Supported base image names are like these:

 * archlinux-base.tar.gz
 * debian-base.tar.gz
+* hunter-base.tar.gz - Kali

 ## Profile backups